Narodni-repozitar/developer-docs/docs/technology/invenio/nrp-toolchain/plugins/requests.md

 # OARepo model builder requests
-Plugin for oarepo-model-builder to allow specifying requests tied to the base model, based on invenio requests. <br>
+Plugin for oarepo-model-builder to allow specifying requests tied to the base model, based on invenio requests.

 Requests are requests for an action concerning an instance of the model (called topic in this context),